-Use this feature to enable or disable legacy Console Redirection after BIOS POST.
+Use this feature to enable or disable legacy Console Redirection after BIOS POST (Power-On Self-Test).
 When the option-Bootloader is selected, legacy Console Redirection is disabled before booting the OS.
-When the option- Always Enable is selected, legacy Console Redirection remains enabled upon OS bootup.
+When the option-Always Enable is selected, legacy Console Redirection remains enabled while the OS boots up.
 The options are Always Enable and Bootloader.